-East Gondwana break-up initiated on a heterogeneous lithosphere that was last reworked and assembled during the PanAfrican
+East Gondwana breakup initiated in a heterogeneous lithosphere that was last reworked and assembled during the Pan-African Orogeny at about 720 to 550 Ma (Guiraud et al., 2005; Jacobs and Thomas, 2004).
+In southern Africa, Pan-African structures include the Zambezi, Lurio and Mozambique belts.
+They linked together Archean and Proterozoic cratons (Zimbabwe and Kaapvaal) and belts (Limpopo, Namaqua-Natal) to their equivalents in Antarctica's western Dronning Maud Land, namely the Grunehogna Craton and Maud Belt (Bingen et al., 2009; Jacobs et al., 2008; Riedel et al., 2013).

-- 65 Orogeny about 720 to 550 Ma (Guiraud et al., 2005; Jacobs and Thomas, 2004).
-In southern Africa, PanAfrican structures include the Zambezi, Lurio and Mozambique belts.
-They linked together Archean and Proterozoic cratons (Zimbabwe and Kaapvaal) and belts (Limpopo, Namaqua-Natal) to their equivalents in Antarctica's Western Maud Land, namely the Grunehogna Craton and Maud Belt (Bingen et al., 2009; Jacobs et al., 2008; Riedel et al., 2013). - The Karoo sedimentary sequence and subsequent Karoo magmatism attest of widespread intercontinental tectonic and magmatic activities before Jurassic break-up.
-Karoo sediments consists of Late-Paleozoic to Early-Jurassic deposits within marginal basins in South Africa (Catuneanu, 2004) and interconnected rifts in Antarctica, Eastern Madagascar, and Central and East Africa (Daly et al., 1989; Elliot and Fleming, 2004; Geiger et al., 2004; Salman and Abdula, 1995).
-They were largely covered by Karoo continental flood basalts between 185 and 177 Ma while, up to 172 Ma, sills and dykes also massively intruded Precambrian basement structures in southern Africa and Antarctica's Dronning Maud Land (Cox, 1992; Hastie et al., 2014; - 75 Jourdan et al., 2007).
+The Karoo sedimentary sequence and subsequent Karoo magmatism attest to widespread intercontinental tectonic and magmatic activities before Jurassic break-up.
+Karoo sediments consists of Late Paleozoic to Early Jurassic deposits within marginal basins in South Africa (Catuneanu, 2004) and interconnected rifts in Antarctica, eastern Madagascar, and central and East Africa (Daly et al., 1989; Elliot and Fleming, 2004; Geiger et al., 2004; Salman and Abdula, 1995).
+They were largely covered by Karoo continental flood basalts between 185 and 177 Ma while up to 172 Ma sills and dikes also massively intruded Precambrian basement structures in southern Africa and Antarctica's Dronning Maud Land (Cox, 1992; Hastie et al., 2014; Jourdan et al., 2007).

-The MCP is known from industrial wells to be floored by volcanics but solid datations are lacking in support of a suspected Karoo age (Flores, 1973; Salman and Abdula, 1995).
-The oldest reliable age for basalts in the area concerns the Lower-Cretaceous Movene igneous that disconformably cover Karoo sediments to the east of the Lebombos monocline (Flores, 1973; Watkeys, 2002).
-As already stressed in companion papers (e.g. Moulin et al. (2020); Leprêtre et al. (2021)), the crustal nature
+The MCP is known from industrial wells to be floored by volcanics but solid dating is lacking in support for a suspected Karoo age (Flores, 1973; Salman and Abdula, 1995).
+The oldest reliable age for basalts in the area concerns the Lower Cretaceous Movene igneous that disconformably cover Karoo sediments to the east of the Lebombos monocline (Flores, 1973; Watkeys, 2002).
+As already stressed in companion papers (e.g., Moulin et al., 2020; Leprêtre et al., 2021), the crustal nature in the area is the subject of a vigorous debate.
+The MCP gravity signature was previously in-